-Lacustrine deposits, undifferentiated over older alluvial-fan deposits, pre-Lake Bonneville (upper Pleistocene over upper to middle Pleistocene?) - Older alluvial-fan deposits are partially concealed with a discontinuous veneer of lacustrine deposits consisting of sand, silt, clay, and pebble gravel; alluvial deposits are subangular to rounded pebble to boulder deposits with a matrix of sand, silt, and minor clay; clasts are Tertiary volcanic rocks, limestone, travertine, and other sedimentary clasts, and Paleozoic limestone and sandstone; mapped along the eastern map boundary; on aerial imagery the older alluvial-fan deposits have a lighter-colored appearance (similar to QI/Tv) when compared to the surrounding younger alluvial-fan deposits (Qafy); lacustrine deposits are 0 to 15 feet (0-5 m) thick.
+Lacustrine deposits, undifferentiated over older alluvial-fan deposits, pre-Lake Bonneville (upper Pleistocene over upper to middle Pleistocene?) - Older alluvial-fan deposits are partially concealed with a discontinuous veneer of lacustrine deposits consisting of sand, silt, clay, and pebble gravel; alluvial deposits are subangular to rounded pebble to boulder deposits with a matrix of sand, silt, and minor clay; clasts are Tertiary volcanic, limestone, travertine, and sedimentary clasts, and Paleozoic limestones and sandstones; on aerial imagery the older alluvial-fan deposits have a lighter color appearance similar to Ql/Tv when compared to the surrounding younger alluvial-fan deposits (Qafy); lacustrine deposits are 0 to 15 feet (0-5 m) thick.

-Ql/Mgbp
+QI/Mgbp

-Lacustrine deposits, undifferentiated over Great Blue Limestone, Paymaster Member (upper Pleistocene over Upper Mississippian) - Paymaster Member is partially concealed by a discontinuous veneer of lacustrine deposits consisting of sand, silt, clay, and pebble gravel; mapped in one location in the southeastern corner of the quadrangle; small bedrock knobs are included in the unit and not mapped separately due to map scale limitations; lacustrine deposits are 0 to 10 feet (0-3 m) thick.
+Lacustrine deposits, undifferentiated over Great Blue Limestone, Paymaster Member (upper Pleistocene over Upper Mississippian) - Paymaster Member is partially concealed with a discontinuous veneer of lacustrine deposits consisting of sand, silt, clay, and pebble gravel; small bedrock knobs are included in the unit and not mapped separately due to map scale limitations; lacustrine deposits are 0 to 10 feet (0-3 m) thick.